According to the U.S. Bureau of Labor Statistics (USBLS), the number of jobs available in Basic Industries is 24,504,000 as of 2022.

 Careers in Durable Goods Transportation Equipment Manufacturing

 The durable goods transportation equipment manufacturing industry provides both non-technical and technical jobs.
-This industry includes companies that produce cars, airplanes, railroad cars, and ships.
+This industry includes companies that produce cars, aeroplanes, railroad cars, and ships.
 Examples of workers in these occupations include materials managers, brake mechanics, electricians, tool and die makers, welders and woodworkers.
 Workers generally need a high school diploma or GED equivalent to work in these fields; however, some positions require an associate degree or certificate from a postsecondary vocational program such as an associate degree program for diesel engine repair at most colleges.
 The typical starting salary is around $34,000 annually while experienced technicians can earn up to $60,000 annually.

 Careers in Furniture, Mattress, Rope/Twine & Fabric Mills

-According to PayScale’s annual salary survey, some of these industries pay quite well.
+PayScale’s annual salary survey shows that some of these industries pay quite well.
 For example, pharmaceuticals and biotechnology companies pay average base salaries of more than $75,000 annually for entry-level jobs.
 Some even offer signing bonuses between $10,000 and $15,000.
 Major research universities can also be good places to start a career; you’ll earn an average base salary of more than $60,000 with many offering signing bonuses up to nearly $12,000.
 These top earners usually have at least a bachelor’s degree or have worked previously in a field related to their university job.
 If you’re looking for a big paycheck and great benefits package right out of college—it’s hard to beat working for one of these companies as your first job.

 Still Can’t Decide What to Do After Graduation?